Learn How to Identify Your Most Important and Lucrative SEO Keywords

 Tools, Tools, Tools

 Love it or hate it, but you will need some tools to find those keywords.
-I’ll mostly use free tools as part of this guide but you’ll definitely get a lot of mileage out of the research if you’re willing and able to invest in paid tools.
+There are many free keyword research tools out there but you’ll definitely get a lot of mileage out of the research if you’re willing and able to invest in paid tools.

-- Google Keyword Planner (which is part of Google AdWords)
+- Google Keyword Planner (which is part of Google Ads)

 - Google Search Console (formerly known as Google Webmaster Tool)